Rd2423/Daily-Planner/README.md

-## Helps you plan and organize day
+## Helps you plan and organize your day